tjjd4/evm-mcp-server/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-5.0+-3178C6)
 ![Viem](https://img.shields.io/badge/Viem-1.0+-green)

-A comprehensive Model Context Protocol (MCP) server that provides blockchain services across multiple EVM-compatible networks.
+An enhanced Model Context Protocol (MCP) server that provides blockchain services across multiple EVM-compatible networks.
 This server enables AI agents to interact with Ethereum, Optimism, Arbitrum, Base, Polygon, and many other EVM chains with a unified interface.

+> **Note**: This is a fork of [evm-mcp-server](https://github.com/mcpdotdirect/evm-mcp-server) with additional features and improvements, adding contract and transaction analysis ability.
 ---

 ## ⚡️ Quick Start